 - Having a treatment plan in place for asthmatic children.

 - Noticing any respiratory infection symptoms in children, especially those who are very young or have asthma.

 - Seeking immediate medical care and enterovirus treatment for children with any respiratory infection symptoms.

 Health officials recommend that any child or adult with flu-like symptoms or common cold symptoms be evaluated by a doctor to avoid any respiratory complications.
 Luckily, while enterovirus D68 can be extremely serious, doctors believe that most children will only end up with a common cold due to the virus.
 And all of the children affected have made a full recovery after receiving the proper respiratory infection treatment.
 In fact, doctors say that the vast majority of children were stabilized within 24 hours, while the children hospitalized went home in four to five days.
 But the key to this rapid recovery has been prompt and proper treatment.

 Parents, if you notice any respiratory infection symptoms in your child, take the child for a medical evaluation.
 Rather than wait for a doctor’s appointment, or spend many hours and dollars in an emergency room, head to your nearby MD Now for immediate and convenient care.
 MD Now can check your child for signs of the respiratory viral infection, and then provide any necessary enterovirus treatment to get your child on the road to recovery.

 MD Now Urgent Care centers provide the treatment you need when you can’t afford to wait.
-All of our locations are conveniently open from 8 a.m. to 8 p.m. seven days a week, 365 days a year, and operate on a walk-in, no-appointment basis to easily suit any schedule.
+All of our locations are open convenient hours, and operate on a walk-in, no-appointment basis to easily suit any schedule.
 With locations throughout Palm Beach, Broward, and Miami-Dade counties, quality care is always in reach.
-For the South Florida locations nearest you, visit https://www.mymdnow.com/locations.
+For the Florida locations nearest you, visit https://www.mymdnow.com/locations.